 Level 2 monitoring (all staff)

-Level 2 monitoring is conducted by faculty, administration, maintenance/construction, kitchen staff, school nurses, etcAfter a brief (15 – 20 minute) training by the IPM Plan Coordinator (or designee) on pests and pest conducive conditions, staff will be expected to report pests or pest conducive conditions they observe during the normal course of their daily work.
-Reporting will be done by jotting observations down in a Pest Log (placed in staff lounge or other) or reporting them to the custodian for him to write them down.
+All staff will be trained to improve their “casual observing/looking” to level 2, and to report any pests and pest-conducive conditions they observe.
+Level 2 monitoring is conducted by faculty, administration, maintenance/construction, kitchen staff, school nurses, etc.

+After a brief (15 – 20 minute) training by the IPM Plan Coordinator (or designee) on pests and pest conducive conditions, staff will be expected to report pests or pest conducive conditions they observe during the normal course of their daily work.
+Reporting will be done by jotting observations down in a Pest Log (placed in staff lounge or other) or reporting them to the custodian for him/her to write them down.
+Custodial, maintenance, and kitchen staff are expected to set and/or check sticky monitoring traps as per the district’s IPM plan.

 Level 3 monitoring (Coordinator and Custodial staff)

+The IPM Plan Coordinator (or designee) and Custodians will periodically conduct monitoring at level 3.
 Coordinator and Custodial staff will monitor structures:

-conditions the building (structural deterioration, holes that allow pests to enter, conditions that provide pest harborage)
+Pest conducive conditions inside and outside the building (structural deterioration, holes that allow pests to enter, conditions that provide pest harborage)

 The level of sanitation inside and out (waste disposal procedures, level of cleanliness inside and out, conditions that supply food and water to pests)